How Much Does It Cost to Develop an Apple Reality Pro App?

 Team seniority

-Hourly rates vary greatly, even between the same geographical regions.
+To build apps for Vision Pro you can expect to see varying hourly rates, even between the same geographical regions.
 This is due to the varying levels of seniority.
 How does that translate into development?

 The greater seniority of the AR developer (and team, for that matter), the higher chances of timely releases even with innovative and highly creative projects.
 An experienced team can anticipate problems and avoid them.
 Similarly, an experienced augmented reality development team knows how to create augmented reality experiences for different contexts, which helps cut down on delivery times and ensure the AR experience meets user needs.
 AR applications also require user-focused interaction methods that elevate the experience.